AnnaAxelsson051/Movie-System-Client/README.md

 ## Setup

 Clone the project and open the project folder in VS Code.
-Modify the baseURL for the api and add your personal TMDB API-key.
+Modify the base URL for the API and add your personal TMDB API-key.
 Open the terminal and navigate in to the project folder.

 Install all the required packages: